 Pediatric Operating Rooms

 The UNC pediatric operating room environment consists of six independent pediatric ORs, a cardiac OR, and a procedure suite where endoscopy, bronchoscopy and other minor procedures are performed.
 Over 10,000 anesthetics are provided each year covering all major surgical subspecialities including pediatric general surgery, cardiac surgery, orthopedics, plastic surgery, otolaryngology, urology, neurosurgery, ophthalmology, and pediatric dentistry.
-Under the guidance of the Division Chief, Dr. Peggy McNaull, eleven pediatric subspecialty-trained anesthesiologists provide excellent anesthetic care in conjunction with a caring team of CRNAs and senior level anesthesia residents.
+Under the guidance of the Division Chief, Dr. Peggy McNaull, thirteen pediatric subspecialty-trained anesthesiologists provide excellent anesthetic care in conjunction with a caring team of CRNAs and senior level anesthesia residents.
 Recent renovations in the perioperative area continue to make the UNC Children’s hospital a safe, family-focused area to provide high-quality pediatric anesthesia care.

 Pediatric Pain Sedation and Consult Service